-Prerequisite: Math 060 or 061 with a grade of C or better; or placement into Math 070 on the Math Level 2 placement exam and a course equivalent to Math 060 or 061.
+Prerequisite: Math 060 or 061 with a grade of C or better; or placement into Math 070 on the mathematics level 2 placement exam and a course equivalent to mathematics.

 Basic Euclidean geometry.
 Includes concepts of lines, planes, triangles, congruence, proofs, inequalities, parallel lines, similarity, areas, and volumes.